 Use stain-resistant fabrics

 Carpet absorbs odors, traps pet hair and soaks up pet stains.
 Compared to hard surfaces, it’s much more difficult to keep clean.
 But if you must have carpet choose something that is designed with pets in mind.
-STAINMASTER® PetProtect® carpet resists pet stains, releases pet hair and reduces pet odors.
-It is easy to clean and provides exceptional durability and comfort.
+A stain-resistant nylon carpet that is easy to clean and provides exceptional durability and comfort would be ideal.

 When it comes to furniture and bedding, some materials are winners, and some are losers.
 Silk, chintz and velvet, for instance are pet-hair magnets.
 You’re better off with a synthetic fabric that’s resistant to stains, smells, bacteria and muddy paws.